 In most cases of mild to moderate polyhydramnios, however, there’s simply no known cause.

 You should also keep in mind that even with ultrasound testing, 100 percent accurate diagnosis may not be completely possible.
-There are associations between an elevated AFI and poor outcomes for your baby.
-These can include:
+There

 - increased risk for preterm delivery

 - increased risk for admission to the neonatal intensive care unit (NICU)

 The risks of polyhydramnios will vary based on how far along you are in your pregnancy and how severe the condition is.
 In general, the more severe the polyhydramnios, the higher the risk of complications during pregnancy or delivery.

 Some of the risks with more advanced polyhydramnios include:

 - increased risk of a breech baby (with more fluid, the baby can have trouble getting head down)